Fatimah-sg/Password-Manager/README.md

 - Store credentials in a secure database instead of a text file
 - Add password strength validation
 - Add unit tests for reliability

+## Contact
+Created by Fatimah – feel free to reach out!

+## License
+This project is licensed under the MIT License.